kg-construct/rml-io/spec/section/source-vocabulary.md

         d2rq:jdbcDriver "com.mysql.jdbc.Driver";
         d2rq:username "user";
         d2rq:password "password";
-        rml:query "SELECT * FROM student;";
-        rml:referenceFormulation rml:SQL2008;
     ];
+    rml:iterator "SELECT * FROM student;";
+    rml:referenceFormulation rml:SQL2008Query;
 .
 </pre>

-Note that there is no `rml:iterator` present because its default is row.
+A shortcut is available to select all columns from a table, such as in the example above, by using the `rml:SQL2008Table` as `rml:referenceFormulation`.

 The following example shows a Source of a
 XML file with no compression.